Subtitles: Subtitles for the deaf or hard-of-hearing (SDH)

 Subtitles for the deaf or hard-of-hearing (SDH) is an American term introduced by the DVD industry.
 It refers to regular subtitles in the original language where important non-dialogue information has been added, as well as speaker identification, which may be useful when the viewer cannot otherwise visually tell who is saying what.

 The only significant difference for the user between SDH subtitles and closed captions is their appearance: SDH subtitles usually are displayed with the same proportional font used for the translation subtitles on the DVD; however, closed captions are displayed as white text on a black band, which blocks a large portion of the view.
 Closed captioning is falling out of favor as many users have no difficulty reading SDH subtitles, which are text with contrast outline.
 In addition, DVD subtitles can specify many colors on the same character: primary, outline, shadow, and background.
 This allows subtitlers to display subtitles on a usually translucent band for easier reading; however, this is rare, since most subtitles use an outline and shadow instead, in order to block a smaller portion of the picture.
 Closed captions may still supersede DVD subtitles, since many SDH subtitles present all of the text centered (an example of this is DVDs and Blu-ray Discs manufactured by Warner Bros.), while closed captions usually specify position on the screen: centered, left align, right align, top, etc. This is helpful for speaker identification and overlapping conversation.
-Some SDH subtitles (such as the subtitles of newer Universal Studios DVDs and Blu-ray Discs and most 20th Century Fox Blu-ray Discs, and some Columbia Pictures DVDs) do have positioning, but it is not as common.
+Some SDH subtitles (such as the subtitles of newer Universal Pictures DVDs and Blu-ray Discs and most 20th Century Fox DVDs and Blu-ray Discs and some Columbia Pictures DVDs and Blu-ray Discs) do have positioning, but it is not as common.

 DVDs for the U.S. market now sometimes have three forms of English subtitles: SDH subtitles; English subtitles, helpful for viewers who may not be hearing impaired but whose first language may not be English (although they are usually an exact transcript and not simplified); and closed caption data that is decoded by the end-user's closed caption decoder.
 Most anime releases in the U.S. only include translations of the original material as subtitles; therefore, SDH subtitles of English dubs ("dubtitles") are uncommon.

 High-definition disc media (HD DVD, Blu-ray Disc) uses SDH subtitles as the sole method because technical specifications do not require HD to support line 21 closed captions.
 Some Blu-ray Discs, however, are said to carry a closed caption stream that only displays through standard-definition connections.
 Many HDTVs allow the end-user to customize the captions, including the ability to remove the black band.